borgbackup/borg/docs/faq.rst

 Are there other known limitations?
 ----------------------------------

-- A single archive can only reference a limited volume of file/dir metadata, usually corresponding to tens or hundreds of millions of files/dirs.
-  When trying to go beyond that limit, you will get a fatal IntegrityError exception telling that the (archive) object is too big.
-  An easy workaround is to create multiple archives with fewer items each.
-  See also the :ref:`archive_limitation` and :issue:`1452`.

-  :ref:`borg_info` shows how large (relative to the maximum size) existing archives are.
 - borg extract only supports restoring into an empty destination.
 After that, the destination will exactly have the contents of the extracted archive.
   If you extract into a non-empty destination, borg will (for example) not